mmbman/Katagiri/1984-01-11-Blue-Cliff-Record-Case-51-Talk-1.md

 > If you are still involved with devices and objects, then all of this is haunting the fields and forests.

-In Japanese we say [*e sō fu boku*]. *E* means “depend on.” *Sō* means “grasses.”
+In Japanese we say [“*e sō fu boku*”]. *E* means “depend on.” *Sō* means “grasses.”
 “Depends on the grasses.” [...] *Fu* means “to attach,” *boku* means “trees.”
 “Depend on the grasses, attaching to the trees.”
 That is a Buddhist technical term we say.

-According to the sense of karmic theory, people in India believed after human death, [the] soul is haunting somewhere – for at least 49 days, you are haunting.
+According to the sense of karmic theory, people in India believed after human death [the] soul is haunting somewhere – for at least 49 days, you are haunting.
 And then during those 49 days, there is nothing to depend on, that’s why those souls are depending on the grasses and the trees, by the side of the road, or the mountains, wherever you may go.
 Or sometimes dew drops; sometimes a speck of dust on the leaves or the grasses.

 That is called *e sō fu boku*; here it says “haunting the fields and forests.”
 It means a kind of ghost, haunting.
 “Haunting,” I don’t know...
 In other words, in the human world, there is always something.
 Even though you cannot see it, there is always something.

 So, in a Zen monastery, I tell you very often, the toilet is a very important place for practice with silence.
 Very silent, and concentrating on purifying your body, becoming one with the whole world.
 Because when you go to the toilet, very naturally you become alone.
 No one interrupts you.
 Don’t you think so?